Bosonic content of three-fermion highest-spin states: Introduction

 \section{Introduction}

-Powered by mutually reinforcing advances in algorithms involving entangled quantum states and technological abilities to implement them~\cite{Jouzdani24,Herrmann22}, research on quantum information and signal-processing has experienced remarkable progress over the past two decades.
-However, whereas theory operates at the level of quantum numbers, technology is concerned with the actual photons and electrons whose wave functions have the required abstract properties.
+Powered by mutually reinforcing advances in algorithms involving entangled quantum states and technological abilities to implement them~\cite{Jouzdani24,Herrmann22}, research on quantum information, computing, and signal-processing has experienced remarkable progress over the past two decades~\cite{Pavarini21}.
+However, whereas abstract algorithms operate at the level of quantum numbers, device-level implementations are concerned with the actual photons and electrons whose wave functions have the required abstract properties.
 The maintenance of quantum coherence remains a major issue when those two meet at the implementation level~\cite{Saxena20}.

-The principal difference between photons and electrons is that their interaction is weak for the former, but strong for the latter.
-Hence, the Coulomb interaction is significant for photons only with respect to their environment, while the internal dynamics of electronic states needs to be considered from the outset in quantum design.
-The usual assumption is that the quantum algorithms manipulate the information in the spin sector, while temporal coherence is maintained by the spatial component of the wave function.
-Thus, robustness of the latter is a prime design consideration.
-A robust state is the one that does not deexcite easily, typically because it would require a significant reconfiguration of the wave function in space.
+One of the differences between photons and electrons is that photons are charge-neutral, while electrons couple to each other by the Coulomb force.
+Hence, photon–photon interactions are negligible and any dissipative interaction is mediated by the environment, while the internal dynamics of electronic states needs to be considered from the outset in quantum design.
+The usual spin-qubit implementations manipulate information in the spin sector, while the spatial structure of the wave function typically controls relaxation via energy gaps, selection rules, and/or coupling to the environment, thus affecting coherence times.
+Therefore, robustness of the latter is a prime design consideration.
+A robust state is one that does not deexcite easily, typically because it would require a significant reconfiguration of the wave function in space.